amdigital-co-uk/docs-playbook/docs/Ways-of-Working/Governance/Delivery-Governance/Delivery-Planning-and-Delivery-Plans/index.md

 4. Who will be:
     - responsible & accountable for maintaining delivery planning mechanisms and delivery plan artefacts
     - consulted & informed, given each of the mechanisms
-5. The delivery lead ensures that this plan is documented and accessible by stakeholders and that any review events are scheduled
+5. The delivery lead ensures that this plan is documented and accessible by stakeholders and that any review events are scheduled in a timely manner
 6. The delivery team populate the delivery plan with current delivery planning mechanisms and artefacts including:
     - Project governance plan
     - Milestone plan